ibm-cloud-docs/assistant/dialog-actions.md

 1. Test the dialog by entering some input.

     The service will use the {{site.data.keyword.openwhisk_short}} Echo action to repeat whatever you enter back to you.

-    **Attention**: {{site.data.keyword.openwhisk_short}} does not distinguish between calls that are made from the "Try it out" pane during testing and calls that are made from an application in production.
-Some calls might incur charges.

 ## {{site.data.keyword.openwhisk_short}} web action call example
 {: #web-action-server-example}